ppinard/ebsd-image/doc/documentation/beginners/import/hkl.rst

 This wizard page is to automatically convert the diffraction patterns saved during an HKL acquisition to a :ref:`smp` file.
-If this step is skipped, only the information in the CTFfile will be converted to an :ref:`hklmmap`.
+If this step is skipped, only the information in the CTF file will be converted to an :ref:`hklmmap`.
 If the diffraction patterns images have not being moved since their acquisition by HKL Flamenco, the wizard can automatically find where the images are located,